kavi21/EnergyBuyCypress/Readme.txt

 Negative quantity purchases also allow changing the existing quantity.

-Sale confirm Automation test added for Oil,Gas and Electrity.Manual test cases not for this case No time to do that
+Sale confirm Automation test added for Oil,Gas and Electrity.Manual test cases not for this case & Home page and About us page Manual testcases are not in the sheet.
+There's no time to finish.